EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 ### Cancellable Single and Completable

-`Single` and `Completable` are a kind of `Observable` that expects an item to be emitted or work to be done, if a lifecycle is ended before `Single` and `Completable` have a chance to do so (we find it true, a lot of time) an upstream will emit `CancellationException` unless these following extention functions are appied.
+Without a proper error handler, if `Single` and `Completable` are disposed/canceled before it has a chance to finish thiers works.
+The app is crashed unless the following kotlin extensions are appied.

  ```text
 single.doOnSuccess { }